marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/lge.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LGE, lexical comparison of strings, string, comparison

 .. _lge:

-.. index:: LGE

-.. index:: lexical comparison of strings

-.. index:: string, comparison

 LGE --- Lexical greater than or equal
 *************************************